 In a departure from AP style, the preferred spelling is "advisor," which is used more commonly in academe.
 "Adviser" is acceptable in releases going to organizations that follow AP style.

 Either is acceptable for an American of African heritage, depending upon the subject's preferences or the context of the document.
 Do NOT hyphenate African American (or any other dual heritage term) when used as an adjective.
-Black is not capitalized.
-And remember that the terms are not always interchangeable, as not all black Americans trace their ancestry to Africa.
+Black IS capitalized.
+And remember that the terms are not always interchangeable, as not all Black Americans trace their ancestry to Africa.

 Alumnus, alumni, alumnae

 alumnus — one male graduate

 alumni — more than one male graduate or a mixture of male and female graduates

 alums — informal use only, more than one graduate